rvanmaanen/github-copilot-updates/levels-of-enlightenment.md

 layout: "page"
 title: "Levels of Enlightenment"
 author: "Rob Bos"
-description: "A comprehensive guide to the 9 levels of enlightenment for getting the most out of GitHub Copilot."
+description: "A guide to the 9 levels of enlightenment for getting the most out of GitHub Copilot."
 excerpt_separator: <!--excerpt_end-->
 canonical_url: "https://devopsjournal.io/blog/2024/06/07/GitHub-Copilot-Levels-of-enlightenment"
+order: 4
 ---

 Want to master GitHub Copilot?
 Go through this journey of discovery through "Levels of Enlightenment" - a series of nine practical insights gained from over a year of using the AI pair programmer.
 Each level represents an "aha" moment that dramatically improved his productivity when working with Copilot.<!--excerpt_end-->